rok-cesnovar/stan-distributions/README.md

 This was inspired by the [distribution zoo](https://github.com/ben18785/distribution-zoo).
 The main differences of this approach are:
 - it runs entirely in the user's browser and does not require a server (very easy to fork and deploy your own custom version),
-- it uses the Stan implementation for all density/mass functions (Distribution zoo is based on R implementations).
+- it uses the actual Stan C++ for all density/mass functions (Distribution zoo is based on R distribution implementations).

 This currently supports the majority of Stan's univariate continuous distributions.
 Missing discrete distributions will be added shortly.